sandip1046/Real-Time-Comments-System-server/README.md

                     FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE );

    3. Update your .env file in the backend directory with the correct database credentials.
    4. Test the Connection: Start the backend server to verify that MySQL is connected without any errors.

-  By default, the frontend will run on http://localhost:3000.
+        -- By default, the frontend will run on http://localhost:3000.

-##Assumptions
+# Assumptions

-- This setup assumes you have MySQL installed and accessible on your local machine.
+  1. This setup assumes you have MySQL installed and accessible on your local machine.
-- The .env file must be configured with valid MySQL credentials and a JWT secret.
+  2. The .env file must be configured with valid MySQL credentials and a JWT secret.
-- if the database connection is not wroking  then
+  3. if the database connection is not wroking  then
        1. Create a database and table locally using the query present in the file  path: *Backend\src\db\db.schema.sql*
        2. Replace the code of *Backend\src\db\db.ts* with this code:

                    require("dotenv").config();
                    import mysql, { Pool, PoolConnection } from 'mysql2/promise';
                   class Database {
                       private static instance: Database;
                       private pool: Pool;
                       private constructor() {
                           this.pool = mysql.createPool({
                                 host: process.env.DB_HOST,
                                 user: process.env.DB_USER,
                                 database: process.env.DB_NAME,
                                 password: process.env.DB_PASSWORD,
                                 waitForConnections: true,
                                 connectionLimit: 10,
                                 queueLimit: 0,0,
                               queueLimit: 0,
                           });
                       }
                       // Get the singleton instance
                       public static getInstance(): Database {
                           if (!Database.instance) {
                               Database.instance = new Database();
                           }
                           return Database.instance;
                       }
                       // Get a connection from the pool public async getConnection(): Promise<PoolConnection> {
                           try {
                               return await this.pool.getConnection();
                           } catch (error) {
                               console.error('Error getting connection from the pool:', error);
                               throw error;
                           }
                       }
                       // Close all connections
                       public async closePool(): Promise<void> {
                           await this.pool.end();
                       }
                   }
                   export default Database.getInstance();// Export the singleton instance

  # API Testing Images